codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 Before starting this tutorial, let me assume that you've come from the CSS tutorial about
 [Styling Text](https://codenart.github.io/css/2017/08/24/css-8-styling-text.html "ext")
 on my website.
-So, at the moment, we've some basic tools ready in our hand:
+So, at the moment, we've some basic tools ready in our hands:

 - Basic selectors, class selectors, id selectors
 - Commonly used properties: `color` & `background-color`